 Hands down, getting enough exercise every day is one of the best investments you can make in yourself.

 According to Michigan State University – and countless other scientific and academic sources – daily exercise has been linked to more energy, more productivity, reduced stress, improved brain power, better memory, and even increased creativity.
 It’s the best way to maintain a healthy weight, improve your mood, ward off disease, combat mental health conditions such as anxiety and depression, and improve your focus.
 Harvard Business Review states that the benefits are so great that regular exercise should be part of everyone’s job description.
 You’ll be a better worker, a better team player, and a better problem-solver when you make exercise a habit.

 You don’t need to join a gym to exercise.
 You can exercise by going for a walk, doing yoga, or working out at home.
 Go dancing, swimming, for a hike, or take the dog for a long walk.
 It doesn’t really matter what type of exercise you do as long as it’s something you enjoy and can do most days.
-If you need help coming up with new workouts, you could try Aaptiv.
-They’re adding new workouts each week so you’ll always find something new and exciting – or one of the apps recommended in this guide from Fitnancials.
+If you need help coming up with new workouts, you could try Aaptiv – they’re adding new workouts each week, so you’ll always find something new and exciting – or one of the apps recommended in this guide from Fitnancials.

 It can also help to join a team.
 Research cited by Harvard Business Review found that exercise participants were more likely to keep going when other people depended on their participation – in other words, if you don’t show up, other people will suffer.
 For example, if you’re part of a soccer or volleyball team, you need to be there for everyone to succeed.
 You’re more likely to go when you know other people will be negatively affected if you don’t.